 Cobrapy can use libsbml, which must be installed separately (see installation instructions) to read and write these files.
 When reading in a model, it will automatically detect whether FBC was used or not.
-When writing a model, the use_fbc_package flag can be used can be used to write files in this legacy "cobra" format.
+When writing a model, the use_fbc_package flag can be used to write files in this legacy "cobra" format.